-The Clean50 Top20 Projects annually recognize those projects completed in the prior two years based on their innovation, their ability to inform, and inspire other Canadians.
+The Clean50 Top Projects annually recognize those projects completed in the prior two years based on their innovation, their ability to inform, and inspire other Canadians.
 The Top Project of the year is then selected each year at the Clean50 Summit, from votes cast by both incoming and Alumni members of the Clean50.

 The Clean50 Emerging Leaders are selected from amongst those 35 or under, whose contribution is outsized compared to their age, and otherwise based on essentially the same criteria as the Individual Clean50 awards.
+Once all nominees have been considered and finalized for Clean50 individual awards, remaining eligible nominees are considered for an Emerging Leader award.

 The HP Canada Award for Leadership in Sustainable Procurement recognizes the Clean50 Honouree who has done the most to advance the practice of sustainable procurement by helping move their company’s adoption of SP, consulting to organizations implementing SP practices, or driving adoption through thought leadership and advocacy.